wisexld/wisexld/README.md

 - 💞️ I would be gladly to collaborate on any kind of projects
 - 📫 You can reach me on Discord -> Wise'7#5167

-Most of my projects are private, so theres no public repositories at all.
+Most of my projects are private, so there is no much public repositories at all.

 ---